Acrobatic Art of China

-Dating back to the Warriing States Period (475-221BC), acrobatics in China enjoys a history of over 2000 years.
+Dating back to the Warring States Period (475-221BC), acrobatics in China enjoys a history of over 2000 years.
 It is one of the art forms most popular among the Chinese people.
 By 300 BC, such skills as walking on 3-meter high stilts and juggling 7 daggers at a time had been developed in China.
-In the Han Dynasty (202BC-220AD), acrobatic show became important amusements frequently enjoyed at palace banquets as well as celebrations of the common people.
+In the Han Dynasty (202BC-220AD), the acrobatic show became important amusement frequently enjoyed at palace banquets as well as celebrations of the common people.

 The acrobats in modern China have set up a designing and directing system aimed at creating graceful stage images, harmonious musical accompaniment, and good supporting effects of costumes, props, and lighting in order to bring about a fully developed stage art.

-A high level acrobatic program needs excellent technique coaches and much preparation time before it is ready to be performed on stage.
-To become a competent acrobat, students must begin practicing the basic skills at an early age of only 6 or 7.
-Because the techniques employed in acrobatics are extremely difficult and risky, students must endure a good deal of pains for their gain.
+A high-level acrobatic program needs excellent technique coaches and much preparation time before it is ready to be performed on stage.
+To become competent acrobats, students must begin practicing the basic skills at an early age of only 6 or 7.
+Because the techniques employed in acrobatics are extremely difficult and risky, students must endure a good deal of pain for their gain.
 The training is long, hard, and intense.

 Acrobatics is an interactive art form.
 Whether you are old or young, educated or illiterate, you can appreciate it as long as you can see.
-There is no language barrier and cultural border.
+There is no language barrier or cultural border.
 When you watch a Chinese acrobatics show, you are strongly impacted both mentally and physically.
-It is truly and unforgettable experience.
-It should not be missed especially when you take a Shanghai tour since outstandting arrobatic shows are presented in this metropolitan city.
+It is truly an unforgettable experience.
+It should not be missed especially when you take a Shanghai tour since outstanding acrobatic shows are presented in this metropolitan city.